-Technically there is no such thing as a joint car insurance policy.
+Technically, there is no such thing as a joint car insurance policy.
 When people talk about joint car insurance, they usually mean one of the following:

 Can I take out a car insurance policy with another person?

-There may be an extra premium to pay to do this, but in some cases adding a more experienced named driver can actually cut the cost of your car insurance.
-Just remember your no claims discount will still be affected if they have a crash.
+There may be an extra premium to pay to do this, but in some cases, adding a more experienced named driver can actually cut the cost of your car insurance.
+Just remember – your no-claims discount will still be affected if they have a crash.

 Is it cheaper to insure two cars on one policy?

 Multi-car insurance that covers two or more cars on a single policy can be a cheaper way to get car insurance if you own more than one car.
-Most of these policies will cover up to five cars, as long as they registered at the same address.
+Most of these policies will cover up to five cars, as long as they are registered at the same address.